 Aside from the traditional PhD, there is also the CDT PhD.
-The Centre for Doctoral Training (CDT) is funded by the UKRI centre and provides a specialised PhD programme in artificial intelligence.
+Many Universities have Centres for Doctoral Training (CDTs) which are often funded by the UKRI centre.
+These CDTs can offer the CDT PhD which is a specialised PhD programme in artificial intelligence.
 The main difference between a standard PhD in artificial intelligence and a CDT PhD in artificial intelligence is that the latter includes additional modules which give candidates training in neuroscience, entrepreneurship, high performance computing, AI ethics and science communication.

 Due to the different research areas you can pursue within the artificial intelligence field, the nature of programmes can vary.
 Some PhD research programmes are computational based and heavily reliant on coding, mathematics and lab work.
 Other research programmes can be people facing, involving questionnaires, for example to determine public perception on proposed legislation.

 Annual tuition fees for PhDs in Artificial Intelligence are typically around £4,000 to £5,000 for UK/EU students.
 Tuition fees for international students are usually much higher, typically around £25,000 per academic year.

 A variety of scholarships and funding support options are available for postgraduate study.
 For Artificial Intelligence in particular, the UKRI and ESPRC offer a number of studentships and CDT opportunities across varies universities.
 Many universities have research centres which are partnered with UK research councils and offer fully funded programmes.
 Funding is generally available for UK/EU students.
 International students are also eligible for some funding opportunities, but these tend to be less widely available.